Screenwriter.

 Ryan Prestipino is an emerging shortlisted screenwriter hailing from the rural locality of Grapetree, Queensland.
 After completing a Bachelor of Film & TV at Brisbane's QUT, he screened his comedic short screenplay and directorial debut, Vegan, at the Adelaide Vegan Film Festival.
 Ryan's true-crime documentary, Mama’s Boy, was featured in Melbourne’s Women in Film Festival.

-Moving to Norway in 2019 to help train sled dogs in the Arctic Circle, Ryan prevented frostbite by writing several science-fiction spec scripts.
 Throughout COVID, Ryan wrote and developed Keys, an original 1-hour mystery-adventure pilot, which went to option.

 Currently, Ryan is adapting the popular memoir Trials and Tribulations in Community Law, an anthology of wonderfully bizarre court cases, into an 8-episode lawyer drama series, Walk-Ups.